 Additional funding was secured from GSMFC to continue the monitoring in 2014 and continue increasing public awareness.
-So far in 2014, AMRD personnel conducted SCUBA surveys at 13 reef sites, is in the process of developing an Adopt-a-Reef program, and utilizing local lionfish derbies as a platform for outreach and promotion of the Adopt-a-Reef program.
-The 9 surveyed reef sites include natural reefs, army tanks, bridge spans, pyramids, and steel ships ranging from 35' to 114'.
-In addition to conducting the surveys, AMRD is coordinating with a software development company to create a web-based application that will allow for the submission and viewing of reports submitted by Adopt-a-Reef participants.
-One of the responsibilities of Adopt-a-Reef participants is to remove lionfish from their adopted reef.
+AMRD personnel conducted SCUBA surveys at 18 reef sites in 2014 and created an Adopt-a-Reef program that emphasizes the reporting and capturing of lionfish.
+The Adopt-a-Reef program features a web-based application that allows for the submission and viewing of reports collected by Adopt-a-Reef participants.
+To date, 39 members of the public are enrolled in the Adopt-a-Reef program and 47 reports have been generated by the Program's members.